 The Patagonian cavy is definitely one of the more unusual kinds of exotic pets.
 They are seen more often in zoos than in households and are unique in their appearance as well as their care.
 These cavies are more of a farm animal than a house pet.
 If you have the proper space and time to care for this kind of pet, understand that they won't be potty trained and roaming about your house like a cat.
 These aren't noisy animals so they could be good for someone with a small piece of land that is still concerned about keeping things quiet for their neighbors.

-The Patagonian cavy (Dolichotis patagonum) is a large, herbivorous rodent.
 They are distant relatives to guinea pigs and somewhat resemble a cross between a rabbit and a small deer.
 They have small, compressed feet that make them resemble hooves from a distance and longer ears resembling those of a rabbit.
-An adult Patagonian cavy will grow anywhere from 18 to 35 pounds and will reach a height of about 18 inches tall.
-In captivity, they have a lifespan of about 14 years.
+They are known as the Patagonian cavy, Patagonian hare, or dillaby.

 These animals are herbivores.
 Patagonian cavies eat a variety of vegetables, fruits, grasses, and some commercially prepared rodent food.
 Dark, leafy greens, fresh hay, and grass should make up the bulk of the herbivore's diet.
 Some owners use commercial primate food but protein content is of concern in that kind of food.